• Skip to primary navigation

 How to make Creamy Mustard Pork Chops with Asparagus

-Whisk together the sauce ingredients: the chicken broth, coconut cream, mustard, lemon juice, 3/4 teaspoon salt, 1/2 teaspoon garlic powder and 1/2 teaspoon black pepper.
+Step 1: Whisk together the sauce ingredients: chicken broth, coconut cream, mustard, lemon juice, 3/4 tsp. salt and 1/2 tsp. each black pepper and garlic powder.
 Set aside.

-Add the chops and let them cook without moving them for 3-4 minutes.
+Step 3: Heat 2 tbsp. oil in a 12″ skillet over medium high heat.
+Add the chops and let cook without moving the chops for 3-4 minutes.
 Flip and let cook for another 3-4 minutes.
 Remove to a plate.

-While the chops are cooking, peel the half onion and slice into thin half moons.
+Step 4: While the chops are cooking, peel the half onion and slice into thin half moons.
+Trim off the bottom 1½” of each asparagus stalk and discard the ends.
+Chop the asparagus into 1½” lengths.

 one pan creamy mustard pork chops with asparagus on a white plate with the pan of chops and veggies behind it, all on a wooden table